TropicalBanana2/Cropium/README.md

 A client-side Fabric mod for crop harvesting, mine harvesting, egg hatching, and merchant workflows.
 Built around the Sales Minehut layout and menus—not a general-purpose bot for arbitrary servers.

-Use only in your own test world or on servers that explicitly allow automation.
-Server menus, permissions, and latency can affect operation; safeguards are not a guarantee of unattended operation.
+Use only in your own test world though it is compatible with the server Sales.minehut.gg

+## Use the release
+If you don't find yourself enticed to build it by yourself, download the release.
+You can check it yourself for anything sus.

 ## What it does